Three-dimensional AdS black holes in massive-power-Maxwell theor: Black hole solutions

 where $\Psi _{2}$ is

-which $eq_{tt}$, $eq_{rr}$ and $eq_{\varphi \varphi }$ are corresponding to $ tt$, $rr$ and $\varphi \varphi $ components of Eq. (\ref{Field equation}), respectively.
+which $E_{tt}$, $E_{rr}$ and $E_{\varphi \varphi }$ are corresponding to $tt$ , $rr$ and $\varphi \varphi $ components of Eq. (\ref{Field equation}), respectively.
 After some manipulations, one can obtain the following metric function

-where $m_{0}$ is an integration constant which is related to the total mass of the black hole.
-We should note that the obtained metric function satisfies all components of the field equation (\ref{Field equation}), simultaneously.
+where $m_{0}$ is an integration constant related to the black hole's total mass.
+We should note that the obtained metric function simultaneously satisfies all field equation components (\ref{Field equation}).

-In order to examine the geometrical structure of these solutions, first we look for essential singularity(ies) by calculation of the Ricci and Kretschmann scalars.
-We obtain exact these scalars in the following forms
+To examine the geometrical structure of these solutions, first, we look for essential singularity(ies) by calculating the Ricci and Kretschmann scalars.
+We obtain these scalars in the following forms

 It is evident that the Ricci and Kretschmann scalars diverge at the origin as

 so, there is a curvature singularity at $r=0$.